 About 10% of women develop gestational diabetes during their pregnancy.
 Gestational diabetes is caused by insulin resistance.

 During pregnancy, your cells are more resistant to insulin.
-Sugar that would normally enter cells stays in your bloodstream as a way to deliver more nutrients to your baby.
+Sugar that would normally enter cells stays in your bloodstream to deliver more nutrients to your baby.
 If your cells become too resistant to insulin, too much sugar stays in your blood.
 This causes gestational diabetes.

 Gestational diabetes can be dangerous because it can result in a higher birth weight for your baby.
 This can cause issues with your baby’s delivery.
 It also can trigger a pre-term birth or cause jaundice.

 Your doctor will test for gestational diabetes between 24 and 28 weeks of pregnancy.
 Sometimes, your doctor will test again later in the pregnancy if he or she thinks the baby is growing too fast or too big.

 If you have gestational diabetes, you will be offered dietary counseling.
 Your doctor may also refer you to a registered dietitian.
 He or she can help you find ways to manage your gestational diabetes.
 The dietician will provide a meal plan that can help reduce your blood sugar.
 It’s important to follow this meal plan, even if your doctor prescribes medicine to control your blood sugar.
 This typically includes:

 - Pairing carbohydrates with proteins

 - Eating a set number of calories each day